 - Avoid caffeine several hours before bed.
 Caffeine is often a sleep stealer.
 Caffeine can stay in your system for several hours.
 Your best bet is to limit caffeine about four or five hours before bedtime.

-- Relax before bed: With all the things on your plate, it can be hard to unwind.
+- Relax before bed.
+With all the things in your schedule, it can be hard to unwind.
 But relaxing before bedtime is essential to drift off to dreamland.
 It can be hard to fall asleep if you have a million things on your mind.
 Before hitting the sack, consider doing something that helps you relax, such as deep breathing, reading or listening to music.

 If these actions don’t work, talk to your doctor as you may have issues that need to be addressed.